 There may also be a need to consider mechanisms to involve new residents in community activities and networks.
-Access to information about local services and facilities, including those to be provided within

-Fernhill, will assist new residents in participating in local community events, developing networks and getting involved in the local community.
+Access to information about local services and facilities will assist new residents in participating in local community events, developing networks and getting involved in the local community.